 We employ over 40 full and part-time employees.
 Employees must be 18 years of age or if 16-17 provide a “Certificate of Age” issued by your School Department.
 In addition to competitive salaries, we offer comprehensive benefits to our full-time staff members.
 They include:

 Please send your completed employment application and resume to firstname.lastname@example.org, along with a cover letter describing why you’re a good fit for the position.
 Incomplete submissions will not be considered.

 Please note: Employment applications must be downloaded and filled out using Adobe Reader or Acrobat.
 Applications filled out in your web browser will not save information entered into the form fields.

-We currently have four open positions.
+We currently have three open positions.